santsys/node-tacacs-plus/README.md

 ```

 # Testing Server
 A good and easy to spin up testing server is tac_plus running in a docker container.
 If you have docker setup, simply run the following to start the tac_plus container.
-More inforamtion is available here, https://hub.docker.com/r/dchidell/docker-tacacs.
+More information is available here, https://hub.docker.com/r/dchidell/docker-tacacs.

 ```cmd
 sudo docker run -it --rm -p 49:49 dchidell/docker-tacacs